rapid7/warden/README.md

 ## Description

-Warden is an authentication middleware service that runs on each node in the vault cluster.
+Warden is an authentication middleware service that runs on each node in the Vault cluster.
 It uses a privileged Vault token to provision orphaned tokens for [tokend][]. the orphaned token has a specific role that grats it access to other services.